-- To know something.
+Informational.
 The user wants to answer a specific question.
-These queries will include “how to”, “what is”, “where is”, “why do” and other interrogatives.
+These queries will include “how to,” “what is,” “where is,” “why do,” and other interrogatives.

-- To do something.
+Transactional.
 The user wants to complete an action (conversion).
 This isn’t restricted just to purchases.
-It could be an email signup, lead generation form submission, store visit or a phone call.
+It could be an email signup, lead generation form submission, store visit, or a phone call.
 Of course, some of those “somethings” might be hard to measure in analytics, but that doesn’t mean they don’t matter!

 How to Optimize for Search Intent

-So, obviously, intent optimization can be boiled down to “create pages that answer the user’s questions or allow the intended transaction.”
-It is not really a complicated idea.
+Intent optimization can be boiled down to “create pages that answer the user’s questions or allow the intended transaction.”
+It’s not really a complicated idea.
 But there are some good guidelines when it comes to optimizing for different intents.

 Informational Intent Optimization

 As mentioned above, these queries will include interrogatives like “what is” or “how to.”
 They can also include modifiers that indicate informational intent like “history of,” “meaning of,” or “age.”

 The key to optimizing for information intent is to use the full questions in the most important on-page content:

 When you answer the question, be sure to put the body copy containing the answer directly below the header containing the questions.